MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/across-how-setup-income-documents.md

 When approvers have been set up in the **Incoming Document Approvers** window, only those users can approve an incoming document if the **Require Approval To Create** check box in the **Incoming Documents Setup** window is selected.

 > [!NOTE]
 >   This approval setup is not related to approval workflows.
-For more information, see [How to: Use Approval Workflows](across-how-use-approval-workflows.md).
+For more information, see [Use Approval Workflows](across-how-use-approval-workflows.md).

 ## <a name="to-set-up-an-ocr-service"></a>To set up an OCR service
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **OCR Service Setup**, and then choose the related link.